Qballjos/portainer_templates/README.md

 ### Supplimental Youtube Playlist

 Below is a youtube playlist on various subjects around selfhosting.
-Some items, like the Proxmox install, have various videos on the same subjects, in case one is preferable over another, and so things can be compared.
+Some items, like the Proxmox install, have various videos on the same general subject, in case one is preferable over another, and so things can be compared.

 [YouTube Playlist](https://youtube.com/playlist?list=PLGk2on7ccZOMMdaljjX8jeDpWhJGPzrcs)